Sociology BA (Hons)

 Course structure

-On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.
+You are expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group activities or assessments.

-In your third year you will also be expected to attend one-to-one meetings with your dissertation supervisor, who will guide you through the process of conducting an independent research project.
+In your third year, you will also attend one-to-one meetings with your dissertation supervisor, who will guide you through the process of conducting an independent research project on a topic of your choice within sociology.

 Assessment and feedback

-Throughout your three years of study, you will have a number of assessments, including essays, portfolios, reports, individual and group presentations, and written exams.
-In your final year, you will also complete a dissertation research project on a topic of your choice.
+Throughout your three years on the sociology degree, you will complete a variety of assessments, including essays, portfolios, reports, and individual and group presentations.
+In your final year, you will also undertake a dissertation research project on a topic of your choice within sociology.

-You will be given written feedback on your assessments and will also have the opportunity to discuss this with your tutor.
-You will also receive regular formative verbal feedback on your academic performance from your tutor.
+You will receive written feedback on your assessments and have the opportunity to discuss this with your tutor.
+In addition, you will receive regular formative verbal feedback on your academic performance from your tutor.

 Year One

-Your first year of study provides you with a complete overview of the subject and encourages you to ‘think like a sociologist’ by developing your sociological imagination through a range of skills-based activities designed to foster critical understanding of the social world and our place within it.
+Your first year of study on the sociology degree provides a comprehensive introduction to sociology and encourages you to ‘think like a sociologist’ by helping you develop the knowledge and skills needed to foster a critical understanding of the social world and our place within it.
+The course covers the following areas:

 Year Two